Know Before You Go – FAQs

 Pets are allowed at most state parks.
 At Rio Grande Nature Center State Park and Living Desert Zoo & Gardens State Park only service dogs are allowed.
 Please remember to bring food and water for your furry friends.

-Are boats required to be registered (i.e. Certificate of Number) when on the water in 2021?
+Are boats required to be registered (i.e. Certificate of Number) ?

 Before heading out on the water, please ensure your boat registration (Certificate of Number) is current.
 All N.M.
 Motor Vehicle Division offices are open for vessel registration and expired registration can be renewed online.
 Click here to renew your registration online.
 For all other vessel processing, the New Mexico Motor Vehicle Division field offices are open for appointments.
 Click here to make an appointment.